General Data Protection Regulation (GDPR)

 - All personal data is kept securely

-- No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorised third party
+- No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorized third party

 - Personal data is kept in accordance with the College’s retention schedule